egh/ledger-autosync/README.rst

 python bindings
 ---------------

-If the ledger python bindings are available, ledger-autosync will use them by default.
-However, these can be buggy.
-If you experience problems, please try using the ``--no-python`` argument to disable use of the python bindings.
+If the ledger python bindings are available, ledger-autosync can use them if you pass in the ``--python`` argument.Note, however, they can be buggy, which is why they are disabled by default

 Plugin support (Experimental)
 -----------------------------